vivekFuneesh/Dimaagi_Keeeda/README.md

-Dimaagi_Keeda is a number adding Game based on idea of 2048 which is a clone of 1024 and All.
+Dimaagi_Keeda is a number adding Game based on idea of 2048 which is a clone of 1024 .

 NOTE:: Just basic idea of 2048 ,rather appearing of new Numbers , Timer in form of Cart etc. are totally My_Self Creation.

-The idea of adding 1 number at most 1 time is same and EVERYTHING ELSE IS DIFFERENT,EVEN ALGORITHM (Well!
-I do not know about other's one because I created it SELF AND INDEPENDENTLY within 12 hours. )

 Copyright (C) 2014  Vivek Mangla